 Aloha all!
 A fiber piece of mine was accepted into this year’s Fiber Hawaii show put on by the Hawaii Craftsmen.
 The opening was tonight and the show will be up until Nov 22!
 Stop by and visit the show!

 Hey all!
 In honor of Mother’s Day, the Honolulu Museum of Art will be presenting a free cyanotype card-making workshop next Friday, May 9th at 2:30 at Kaimuki Public Library conducted by Spalding House teaching artists.
 Open to children, young adults, or I guess anyone with a mother figure.
 Sign up at Kaimuki Library, or just stop by Friday afternoon!

-Aloha all!
 I got work accepted into the CONTACT show and the Honolulu Museum of Art School, up until April 21st.
 Go check ‘um out!

 I’ll have work exhibited up at the Spalding House Cafe from Feb 8 – March 8, 2014 as part of an instructor art show.
 All work on the walls were made by the teaching artists of the See Art Make Art program at Spalding House.
 My fellow artist/sister-teachers are Andrea Charuk, Dee Olive, and Amelia Samari along with our leader/mentor Brandley Capello.